Qalasirssuaq (Erasmus Augustine Kallihirua), circa 1832/5-1856

 Kallihirua was one of few Inuit who became internationally known in the 19th century through their association with the Franklin searches.
 Even fewer left the Arctic and he was probably the first of the Northern Inuit to do so.
 He adapted well and cheerfully to life in England and was much admired by those who knew him.

-Ommanney - by then Admiral Sir Erasmus - presented the portrait to the Greenwich Hospital Collection in the late 19th century for display in the former Royal Naval Museum at the Royal Naval College, Greenwich (which took over the Hospital buildings in 1873).
-It was transferred to the National Maritime Museum in 1936 and in 1997 the Museum also acquired a painting of HMS 'Assistance' in the ice during the 1850-51 expedition, painted in 1853 by Thomas Sewell Robins (BHC4239).
+Ommanney - by then Admiral Sir Erasmus - presented the portrait to the Royal Naval Museum at the Royal Naval College, Greenwich in the late nineteenth century.
+It was transferred to the National Maritime Museum in 1938 and in 1997 the Museum also acquired a painting of HMS 'Assistance' in the ice during the 1850-51 expedition, painted in 1853 by Thomas Sewell Robins (BHC4239).
 This was sold from St Augustine's College, to which Ommanney's son, Commander Erasmus Austin Ommanney MA, had bequeathed it.

 Object Details